ShucoCT/arc-orange-icon-theme/README.md

 This Icons pack is modified to inherit [Paper icon](https://github.com/snwh/paper-gtk-theme) set for missing icons instead of Moka.
 If Paper icon is not installed it will use the Gnome icon theme as fallback.

-This theme doesn't provide application icons, it needs another icon theme to inherit them.
-By default this theme will look for the [Paper icon](https://github.com/snwh/paper-gtk-theme) to get the missing icons.
+By default this icon set will look for the [Paper icon](https://github.com/snwh/paper-gtk-theme) to get the missing icons.
 If Moka is not installed it will use the Gnome icon theme as fallback.
 To change the application icons, edit `Arc/index.theme` and replace `Paper` with the name of your preferred icon theme

 For example, if you like the Faenza icon theme, change